Joan Ehrenfeld: Personal life

 Ehrenfeld had four children.
 Her husband, David Ehrenfeld, was a professor of biology at Rutgers University.
 In 2010, she was diagnosed with leukemia.
 She was an examiner for Swarthmore College.
-She was a member of the Jewish community, and dedicated her weekends to music and the choir.
+She was an active member of her town's progressive Jewish community, was a brilliant musician and student of music theory, and had a tremendously curious mind and a passion for a wide array of topics from Shakesperean literature to mycology.
 Ehrenfeld died on June 25, 2011.